Market Development Cooperator Program

 Statutory formula is not applicable to this assistance listing.

 Matching is mandatory.
-65%.
-Applicants match the federal share two-to-one.
-The first dollar of match must be cash.
-The second dollar of match may be cash or in-kind.
+50%.
+Applicants match the federal share one-to-one.
+Half of the first dollar of match must be cash.
+The second half-dollar of match may be cash or in-kind.
+The federal share will never be greater than one half.

 MOE requirements are not applicable to this assistance listing.